How to Succeed as a Brown Premed

 Part 1: Introduction

 Nestled in the capital city of Providence in the state of Rhode Island, Brown University offers a picturesque campus–that’s particularly beautiful in the fall–with a robust selection of concentrations (known as “majors” at other colleges).
-According to U.S. News & World Report, Brown is ranked #14 in the 2022 edition of Best Colleges.
+According to U.S. News & World Report, Brown is ranked #13 in the 2025 edition of Best Colleges.
 Getting into Brown is no walk in the park, however.
-As an incredibly competitive Ivy League school, Brown only accepted approximately 5% of applicants (2,546 of 50,649) for the class of 2026.
+As an incredibly competitive Ivy League school, Brown only accepted approximately 5% of applicants (2,521 of 48,898) for the class of 2028.

 But don’t let these numbers discourage you if you have your heart set on becoming a Brown premed student.
 After all, not everyone applying actually meets the admissions requirements.
-Additionally, the numbers for the class of 2026 are a record low for the school.

 If you decide to pursue the premed path at Brown, you can be assured that you’ll be well prepared for med school, whether at Brown’s Warren Alpert Medical School or elsewhere.
 In this guide, we’ll outline the requirements for premed students and provide a close look at how you can fulfill each one.
 Then, we’ll present options for extracurriculars that you can pursue as a means of rounding out your resume and medical school applications.
-Finally, we’ll discuss the future for Brown premed students and the Program in Liberal Medical Education (PLME) program.
+Finally, we’ll discuss the future for Brown premed students and the Program in Liberal Medical Education (PLME).

 ----